sagebind/dockerfiles/base/README.md

 ## Logging
 Docker encourages the use of stdout and stderr as the means of capturing logs from a container.
 These logs can be hooked up to logging drivers and can be put to much better use _outside_ the container rather than _inside_.
 As a result, output logs from both syslog and all running services are all aggregated and redirected to stdout and stderr.

-## Extra commands
+## Utility commands
-Some custom commands are included for controlling a container's state while running:
+Some custom commands are included for controlling services, the container state, or for just making working with common tasks easier:

+- `envsubst`: Piping command that replaces patterns of the form `${ENV_NAME}` with the value of the `ENV_NAME` environment variable.
+Useful for making templated config files.
 - `shutdown`: Shuts down all services and then terminates the container.
 - `halt`: Like `shutdown`, but causes the container to return a failure exit code.